grycap/scar/examples/video-process/README.md

 ## Process the output

-When the execution of the function finishes, the script used produces two output files for each lambda invocation.
+When the execution of the function finishes, the script used produces two output files for each Lambda invocation.
 SCAR copies them to the S3 bucket specified as output.
 To check if the files are created and copied correctly you can use the command:

 ```sh
 scar ls -b scar-ffmpeg -bf scar-ffmpeg-split/image-output